Planetary Decadal and Community Findings

 Objective: "Extend U.S. space situational awareness capabilities into Cislunar space.
 Space situational awareness is the necessary foundation to enable transparency and safe operations for all entities operating in Cislunar space.
 As activities in Cislunar space increase, the U.S. government will define requirements for new space situational awareness capabilities, including associated reference systems and data-sharing approaches.
 The United States will pursue new cost-effective capabilities while improving existing capabilities as necessary.
 This objective has synergies with efforts to provide early warning for potentially hazardous asteroids."

-ngRADAR, by its bistatic (multistatic) nature, will be able to observe without the limitation of having to switch between transmit and receive modes at the same antenna.
+The ngRADAR concept, by its bistatic (multistatic) nature, would be able to observe without the limitation of having to switch between transmit and receive modes at the same antenna.
 This opens up a capability of studying targets between Earth and the Moon, including cislunar space debris and close-approaching near-Earth objects.
-While other systems can study space debris in low-Earth orbit or geosynchronous orbit about the Earth, ngRADAR will have the sensitivity to study space debris in higher (ex-geo) orbits, all the way to the Moon itself.
-This will help fill strategic knowledge gaps in the amount and type of debris in the cislunar region for space situational awareness (especially as humans return to the Moon) as well as provide tracking and characterization of potentially hazardous natural bodies.
+While other systems can study space debris in low-Earth orbit or geosynchronous orbit about the Earth, the ngRADAR concept would have the sensitivity to study space debris in higher (ex-geo) orbits, all the way to the Moon itself.
+This would help fill strategic knowledge gaps in the amount and type of debris in the cislunar region for space situational awareness, especially as humans return to the Moon, as well as provide tracking and characterization of potentially hazardous natural bodies.

 Disclaimer: Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), or other funding agencies.